Compile OCaml for iOS Simulator

 If you’re not familiar with OCaml, it’s a functional language in the same family as Haskell, Scala, and (especially) Standard ML.
 It’s powerful, flexible, and rigorous.
 I’ve found programming in OCaml for iOS to be productive and even delightful.

-You can download a prebuilt OCamlXSim package for Lion (OS X 10.7) or Mountain Lion (OS X 10.8) as follows:
+You can download a prebuilt OCamlXSim package for Mavericks (OS X 10.9) from this link:

-If you want more control over the installation and the default SDK, you can build OCamlXSim from sources.
-Below I describe how to download a set of patches to be applied to the official OCaml 4.00.0 release.
-You can also download sources for OCamlXSim from our public Subversion repository.
+If you want more control over the installation and the default SDK, you can build OCamlXSim from sources as described at the end of the page under Building from Sources.

 The OCamlXSim compiler can be used to develop real-world iOS apps.
 I did almost all the development of the GUI for our released app Master Schnapsen/66 in the iOS Simulator.
 (The Schnapsen game engine was developed under Linux.)